bsdtamires/ebac_sql_eda/README.md

-Repository to the final project of the SQL for Data Analysis course of EBAC
+Repository to store the data analysis, graphics and pictures for the project of the SQL for Data Analysis course of EBAC